ministryofjustice/cloud-platform-user-docs/01-getting-started/002-env-create.md

 ### `03-resourcequota.yaml`

 The [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) object allows us to set a total limit on the resources used in a namespace.
-As with the LimitRange, the `requests.cpu` and `requests.memory` limits set how much namespace will request on creation.
+As with the LimitRange, the `requests.cpu` and `requests.memory` limits set how much the namespace will request on creation.
 The `limits.cpu` and `limits.memory` define the overall hard limits for the namespace.

 In `03-resourcequota.yaml` you need to change the value of the `namespace` key to match the name of your namespace in the form `<service-env>`.
 We have set default values for the limits in the templates.
 As you learn more about the behaviour of your applications on Kubernetes you can change them.